-The Office of Student Accounting will maintain a Petty Cash Fund from which employees may seek reimbursement for certain minor purchases.
-When the nature of certain departmental operations requires a fund for cash purchases of minor items or for making change for cash transactions, a departmental Petty Cash Fund may be established upon proper justification and approval.
-This Fund will be maintained by the department on a custodial basis.
+The Office of Student Accounting will maintain a petty cash fund from which employees may seek reimbursement for certain minor purchases.
+When the nature of certain departmental operations requires a fund for cash purchases of minor items, for making change for cash transactions, or for payment to research participants for incentives or reimbursement of participant costs, a departmental petty cash fund may be established upon proper justification and approval.
+This fund will be maintained by the department on a custodial basis.

 This policy applies to all University of South Alabama campus-based Divisions (excludes USA Health).

 4.1 Responsibility and Control of Petty Cash Funds